Wintry Forest – Colours and yarn amounts for my wall hangings

 Finished Size

-approx. 25 x 25 cm (about 10 inch)
+approx. 25 x 25 cm (about 10 inches)

-Head over Heels Square
+Head Over Heels Square

 A new design from Pam …